bitst0rm-pub/Formatter/README.md

 ### 4. API:

 The entire set of Formatter API can be found in the file: `core > common.py`<br/>
-Responsible for handling plugin modules is the class: `class Module:`:
+Responsible for interacting with plugin modules is the class: `class Module:`:

 - Essentially for the `def get_cmd(self)` function: